 Two such cases were reported within a four-day span in one New York newspaper: a woman who allegedly claimed her ailing boyfriend as her husband in order for him to receive medical treatments (it cost her employer over $100,000 in out-of-pocket costs); and, two employees at a retail establishment who supposedly stole and sold store merchandise for profit on eBay.
 The stolen merchandise was valued at over $50,000.

 Employee theft — pilfering, larceny, and embezzlement to name a few — comes under the umbrella of what is considered fraud.
 However defined, the end result is the same: businesses suffer a loss because an employee unlawfully takes something from an employer.
 On average, it takes 18 months for an employer to catch an employee who is stealing.
-Most employee theft comes to the attention of the employer either by another employee or is revealed by accident.
+The most common way employee fraud is detected is through tips, with half of the tips coming from employees. theft comes to the attention of the employer either by another employee or is revealed by accident.

 In “How to Prevent Small Business Fraud: A Manual for Business Professionals,” CFE cites two key factors that contribute to the large losses suffered by small companies — lack of basic accounting controls and a greater degree of misplaced trust.
 More often than not it is the long-trusted employee — typically the small business’s one-person accounting department — who is found to be the thief.
 In other words, the person you least suspect is usually the one who commits the crime.